sedl-at-facct2022/ml-lexicon/lexicon/physics-ml.md

 - In machine learning, bias may not be about the fidelity of the underlying data.
 Additionally, the impact of the models must be considered.

+### Model bias

+- Machine learning models can also amplify and worsen any biases that already exist in the data

+- Even if bias doesn't exist in the data (as usually defined, e.g. group imbalance), there is some evidence to suggest that models can create bias that wasn't previously there

 ```{note}
 What are the sources of bias in your community?